n0t0/kubernetes/README.md

 $ kubectl attach <podname> -i --> attach to the pod

 $ kubectl label pods <pod> mylabel=awesome --> add a new label to a pod
-$ kubectl run -i --tty busybox --image=busybox --restart=Never -- sh run a shell in a pod - very useful for debugging
+$ kubectl run -i --rm --tty busybox --image=busybox --restart=Never -- sh run a shell in a pod - very useful for debugging

 ### Run a Pod